JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
-## Monitoring UI
+## Monitoring UI API

-Use the `IMonitoringUI` API to access the active MonitoringUIController and set properties like visibility, filtering etc.
+Use the `IMonitoringUI` API to access the active MonitoringUIController and set properties like visibility, filtering etc.   [more](#monitoring-ui)

 Member&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;| Description                                                           |
 :---         |:-